rabbibotton/clog/README.md

-CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 9+ years, i.e. the techiniques CLOG uses are solid and proven.
+CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 9+ years, i.e. the techniques CLOG uses are solid and proven.

 CLOG is being actively extended daily.
 Check the github discussion boards for the latest.